jaredmoore/GI2023-jaredworking/README.md

        circlePacking(g.image)
 ```

+If you want to add additional parameters check the other examples in the grammar - essentially you create a sub-production and reference that within your technique's declaration.

 ## Techniques

 This section outlines the implemented techniques, their parameters, and how to call them via the grammar.